Smart Parts: Ion/Ion XE

-The Ion has quickly become one of the most, if not the most popular markers ever available.
-This is justified by it selling over 100,000 units in a one-year period, a feat which few if any paintball markers has ever done to date; some markers that have been available for over a decade haven't been able to match these numbers.
-The release of this marker dealt a noticeable blow to nearly every competing product across the globe, and was so strong that it even affected the resale and demand of used products as well.
+The Ion has quickly become one of the most popular markers available, selling over 100,000 units in a one-year period, a feat which few if any paintball markers has ever done to date; some markers that have been available for over a decade have not been able to match these numbers.
+The release of this marker dealt a noticeable blow to competing products across the globe, and was so strong that it even affected the resale and demand of used products as well.
 The release of the Ion had more than doubled the size of Smart Parts itself, in both manufacturing space and workforce.
 A few years after having been released, the wake of the Ion's blow to the paintball industry actually hit Smart Parts themselves, which contributed to the temporary increase in MSRP.
 This particular year in the paintball industry (2005) saw the most closed stores, fields, and manufacturers than all previous years combined.
 The release of the Ion being coincidentally in 2005 surely couldn't have helped, however factual evidence either way is circumstantial.

 Other paintball companies have matched this low-cost, low markup marketing concept (examples being the Proto Rail (based on the Proto Matrix), ICD Promaster, Eclipse Etek Ego (based on the Planet Eclipse Ego), and others).
 However, these competing products are notably less popular in comparison, likely due to their higher price tags, although still remaining very economic alternatives to their respective "high-performance" counterparts.
 The popularity of the Ion also allots it a massive amount of upgrades and specialized products, and like the older Impulse literally every part of the marker can be replaced with an aftermarket version.